syndesi-project/Syndesi/Cpp/README.md

 # Syndesi

+The Syndesi library implements low-level communication between compatible devices (layers 5 and 6 of the OSI model) as well as host-specific high level functions to manage devices

+The Syndesi library is responsible for :

+- Managing communication ports (Ethernet, I²C, SPI, RS-485, etc...)
+- Routing frames through and/or between those communication ports
+- Managing inbound / outbound frames and their corresponding actions

+## Structure

+The source is split into three parts

+- ``src_device`` : Device sources
+- ``src_host`` : Host sources
+- ``src_common`` : Sources common to device and host

+## Backup

 The Syndesi library implements low-level communication between syndesi compatible devices (layers 5 and 6 of the OSI model) as well as host-specific high level functions to manage devices

 The Syndesi library is responsible for :